kevin0932/demon/README.md

 Feel free to drop a line to the email: [kevin.qixuan.zhangATgmail.com]() if more explanations of the scripts are needed.

 ---
+# Data Formats and Compatibility

+---
+# FAQs (for the problems I met during my thesis, mainly on the installation or setups)

+---
 The rest is the original README content from DeMoN

 ---